xavyaly/Git-Lab/2023-Git-Commands/2-Conflict-Pull-LifeCycle.md

 	modified:   1-Git-Installations

-no changes added to commit (use "git add" and/or "git commit -a") Javeds-MacBook-Air:2023-Git-Commands javedalam$ git add 1-Git-Installations Javeds-MacBook-Air:2023-Git-Commands javedalam$ git commit -m "added new line" [master c329e55] added new line
+no changes added to commit (use "git add" and/or "git commit -a")
+$ git add 1-Git-Installations
+$ git commit -m "added new line"
+[master c329e55] added new line
  1 file changed, 1 insertion(+)
+$ git push
-Javeds-MacBook-Air:2023-Git-Commands javedalam$ git push To https://github.com/xavyaly/Git-Lab.git
+To https://github.com/xavyaly/Git-Lab.git
  ! [rejected]        master -> master (fetch first)
 error: failed to push some refs to 'https://github.com/xavyaly/Git-Lab.git'